 KIKE PAT – UN MAYAN EN EL JAZZ (A Mayan in the Jazz)

 In this performance Kike Pat, pianist and composer, will be playing with his Mexican band of 3 great musicians (born in the heart of the Mayan Riviera) and sharing the stage with a string section headed by Ukraine Sofia Lych; Jorge Brauet (Cuba) will be heading the section of metals.

 Norah Jones, an American singer, songwriter, and pianist, has sold over 50 million records worldwide and is a 9-time Grammy winner.
 She made her debut in 2002 with “Come Away With Me.”
-Included amongst her solo albums are: 2004 – Feels Like Home; 2007 – Not Too Late; 2009 – The Fall; and 2012 – Little Broken Hearts.
+Included amongst her solo albums are 2004 – Feels Like Home; 2007 – Not Too Late; 2009 – The Fall; and 2012 – Little Broken Hearts.
 Her album in 2016 – Day Breaks features her back at the piano.
-Her music has been described as a blend of country, folk, rock, soul and jazz.
+Her music is a blend of country, folk, rock, soul and jazz.

 PACOS ROSAS AND PK BAND

 This band is comprised of Paco Rosas who plays guitar, Ivan Barrera on Bass, Ricardo Erdos on drums, Tomas Krumm on the keyboard and Felix Betauncourt on the Saxophone.
 Their music embraces a mixture of Blues, Fok and Progressive Rock.

 Hailing from Miami and currently residing in New York, Christina is an actress, singer/songwriter, and producer.
 Her accomplishments include graduate of the American Academy of Dramatic Arts; Founder and Executive-Director of El Socavon de Guapulo Thetre Foundation in Quito Ecuador; a double nominee for Best Vocal Jazz Album and Best Vocal Jazz Song for her second album ‘Baronesa.’